minchulkim87/mindoc/README.md

 > mindoc mindoc.py

+## Locally install

+(for those who do not have access to the luxury pip install)

+1. Download this git repository as a zip file and extract.
+2. Open your terminal and navigate to the extracted directory
+3. Install using the setup.py

+> python setup.py install

+Then, as above you can use mindoc from terminal as follows:

+> mindoc [-w] [file to the .py file to convert, can use glob]

+### Without installation

+(for those who do not have access to the luxury of any installation)

-*Without* installing mindoc,  you would need to install the required packages above.
+*Without* installing mindoc, you would need to already have the required packages above.

-I assume they can be installed with the following:

-> pip install mistune

-> pip install beautifulsoup4

 1. Download the mindoc.py file to the directory you are working in.
 2. Open your terminal and navigate to the directory where the mindoc.py file is.